Dean Gerken: Bristol City

 On 30 June 2009, it was confirmed that Bristol City had completed the signing of Gerken for an undisclosed fee, to end his seven-season stay with Colchester United.
 Gerken was arrested on suspicion of indecent exposure in the early hours of 25 October 2009 after he was allegedly spotted urinating in public.

+On 22 March 2011, he signed a new two-year contract with Bristol City.

 Gerken made his final game for City on 12 January 2013, in a 4–0 defeat at home to Leicester City.
 His manager, Derek McInnes, was sacked after the same match due to a recent run of poor results.
 On 8 May 2013, Gerken was released by Bristol City along with third-choice keeper Lewis Carey.

 Ipswich Town

 On 12 July 2013 Gerken joined Ipswich Town on a free transfer, signing a two-year contract.

 He made his debut for Ipswich Town in a 0–2 loss against Stevenage in the League Cup on 6 August 2013.
 Soon after he joined Ipswich he replaced Scott Loach as the first choice goalkeeper, starting 41 league games in his debut season at the club, keeping 10 clean sheets.
 However, with the arrival of fellow keeper Bartosz Białkowski in 2014, Gerken's first team play time would decrease gradually.
 Bialkowski's form would keep him out of the team for the next few seasons.
+On 8 January 2015, Gerken signed a new two-year contract with the club.

 On 28 June 2017, he signed a new two-year contract with Ipswich.

 He made just 1 league appearance in the 2017/18 season.
 However the following season, in a surprise move he was called back up to the starting lineup on 2 September 2018 in a match against Norwich and he remained in goal for a further 7 games before once again being dropped back to the bench following a mistake that led to a goal against QPR.
 He would make 10 further appearances in net during the season.
 After making 113 appearances for the Tractor Boys, it was announced on 20 May 2019 that his contract would not be renewed and he was released at the end of the season.